 If you have a puppy or plan to get one, it’s important that you let them exercise on a regular basis.
-The amount of safe puppy exercise can, however, be a balancing act.
-You want to keep your puppy safe from growth plate injuries, but at the same time, their bones become stronger because of the stresses placed on them.
+The amount of safe puppy exercise can however be a balancing act.
+You want to keep your puppy safe from growth plate injuries, but at the same time, their bones are living tissue and become stronger because of the stresses placed on them.
 Our puppy exercise guidelines will give you step-by-step guidance on appropriate age-related activity*.

 What Is a Growth Plate?

 Growth plates are the area of active new bone near the end of the long bones.
 They’re made up of cartilage, a rubbery, flexible material.
 Each long bone has at least two growth plates, one at each end.

 The growth plate determines the future length and shape of your dog’s mature bone.
 When your puppies’ growth is complete, at approximately 12-18 months of age, the growth plates close and are replaced by solid bone.

 The growth plate is the weakest area of your puppies growing skeleton, weaker than the nearby ligaments and tendons that connect bones to other bones and muscles.
 In a puppy, a serious injury to a joint is more likely to damage a growth plate than the ligaments that stabilize the joint.
 An injury that would cause a sprain in an adult dog can be associated with a growth plate injury in a puppy.